Michelin Key Hotels

 As defined by the MICHELIN Guide: One Key is a very special stay — a true gem with personality where service goes the extra mile.
 Two Keys represents an exceptional stay where a memorable experience is always guaranteed — a hotel of character run with obvious pride.
 Three Keys is an extraordinary stay — the ultimate in comfort, service, style, and elegance, and a destination for the trip of a lifetime.

-Are Michelin Key ratings trustworthy?+
+Are MICHELIN-awarded hotel ratings trustworthy?+